alikisinyo/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]] destination moves files with upper case to a specified location rm *~ removes any file ending with ~ mkdir creates directories.
+mv [[:upper:]] destination moves files with upper case to a specified location rm *~ removes any file ending with ~ mkdir creates directories. ls -map list all files and directories separted by commas and backslashes